LoganF50/rock-paper-scissors/README.md

+# Rock Paper Scissors

 From the Odin Project.

-Update to be playable through the browser by clicking buttons on the screen.
+RPS playable through the browser.

+## Features

+Play best of 5

+Click on images to make selections